antiguatechlabs/antigua-tech-labs/memory-bank/systemPatterns.md

 ### UI Component Structure
 The UI follows a component-based architecture with:
-- Chakra UI as the primary component library
+- Material UI as the primary component library
-- Material UI for specific components and icons
 - Framer Motion for animations
 - Custom styling through a combination of component props and global CSS

 ### Theme Management
-The project implements a dual theming system:
+The project implements a theming system:
-- Chakra UI theme for primary component styling
+- Material UI theme for component styling
-- Material UI theme for MUI-specific components
 - Global CSS variables for fundamental styling properties
 - Dark/light mode support through CSS variables and media queries